 Behind the church next to the Mrtvi kanal, the dead canal, is Fiumara ulica.
 From here, you should walk to one of Rijeka’s most beautiful buildings, namely the Croatian National Theatre Ivan pl.
 Zajc.
 Opened in 1885, its Venetian architecture is certainly striking.
 But I’m more impressed by the fact that none lesser than Gustav Klimt – yes, the Kiss-Gustav Klimt – along with his brother Ernst helped Franz Match to paint the ceiling.

 Adjacent to the theater building is the Kazališni park.
 Here, you can sit on a bench and enjoy some of the juicy fruits you’ve shopped at the Main Market just next to it.
 This extraordinary farmers’ and fishermen’s market consists not only of countless stalls on the streets.
 There are also two beautiful halls designed in classic art nouveau style and completed in 1916.

 Actually, if you intend to buy olive oil and truffles, this market is an excellent stop to do so.

-The market is open from Monday to Saturday 7 a. m. to 2 p. m. and Sunday 7 a. m. till noon.
-The fish market from Monday to Saturday 7 a. m. to 1 p. m. and Sunday 7 a. m. till noon
+The market is open from Monday to Saturday 7 a. m. to 2 p. m. and Sunday from 7 a. m. till noon.

 At the main market, you are basically on the way to Rijeka’s waterfront.
 You’ll notice that it’s not one of these cute little harbors with boats and sailing ships but an industrial harbor with regular ferry service to different islands – like, for instance, Cres.